Evenandjust/Gender-Identification-System/README.md

    	   For example, project3('male11.wav',8000);

-	3. Then you should see the result in the console, the label 'Male' or 'Female'.
+	3. Then the result is shown in the console, the label 'Male' or 'Female'.
-	   (I don't store the returned label in a variable 'g' as suggested on Blackboard.
-	    I think maybe showing the label directly is better.)

 (d) To test GMM-based system, just use all the files in the folder named ‘GMM’.
 Pay attention to the work path, the other steps are similar to VQ system test.